 Buying a home is a rewarding milestone, but it doesn’t come cheap.
 After careful budgeting and penny-pinching to save for what’s likely the biggest purchase you’ll make in your lifetime, you may be wondering: How much mortgage can I afford?

-Let’s look at some factors to help you determine how much mortgage you can realistically take on, as well as how much you may qualify you for in a loan.
+When it comes to qualifying for a mortgage there are a lot of factors that you need to consider.
+Let’s take a closer look at some of these factors to help you determine how much mortgage you can realistically take on, as well as how much you may qualify you for in a loan.

 Tally Your Income, Debts and Potential Monthly Payment